FelixAllard/NightmareFoxy/Thunderstore/README.md

 - Model: ALES000 (https://skfb.ly/oPuvG)
 - Most animations: Mixamo (free license)
+- Image made DavHalkuma online
+-
+If any of the people here wants something removed from the mod, please contact me on the discord server.

 No Money is made from this mod creation.
 If anyone wants their work removed from the mod, please contact me through my discord or fill.